Paralytic shellfish poisoning: Pathophysiology

 PSP affects those who come into contact with the affected shellfish by ingestion.
-The toxins responsible for most shellfish poisonings --mainly saxitoxin, although several other toxins have been found, such as neosaxitoxin and gonyautoxins I to IV-- are water-insoluble, and heat- and acid-stable.
+The toxins responsible for most shellfish poisonings—mainly saxitoxin, although several other toxins have been found, such as neosaxitoxin and gonyautoxins I to IV—are water-insoluble, and heat- and acid-stable.
 Therefore, ordinary cooking methods will not eliminate the toxins.

 Symptoms typically appear within ten to 30 minutes after ingestion, and may include nausea, vomiting, diarrhea, abdominal pain, and tingling or burning lips, gums, tongue, face, neck, arms, legs, and toes.
 Shortness of breath, dry mouth, a choking feeling, confused or slurred speech, and loss of coordination are also possible.
 PSP toxins, such as saxitoxin, are able to bind near the sodium ion channel, blocking passage of potassium and/or sodium into (and out of) the cell.
 This restricts (or outright prevents) transmission of signals between neurons.
-If the exposure, this can result in (partial or complete) paralysis.
+This can result in (partial or complete) paralysis.
 PSP can be fatal in extreme cases, particularly in immunocompromised individuals; children are known to be more susceptible.

 Most shellfish can store saxitoxin for several weeks after a harmful algal bloom passes, but some, such as butter clams, can store the toxin for up to two years.